Annotate Reference Designators With Custom Global Properties

 Annotation Menus Within EDA Tools Eases Job

 It would be so much better if the re-annotation tools were available within the EDA design tools.
-Any change to reference designators would automatically populate the schematic, the layout, and the Bill of Material.
+Any change to reference designators would automatically populate the schematic, the layout, and the Bill of Material data.
 Menus would scope the annotation to target components and free pads.
 Pulldown menus would be familiar with elegant commands allowing choice of starting point, direction of the sequential count, and include additional options.

 Information about the annotation would be tabulated showing old vs new designator values.
 Generation of files using the re-annotation information would be shared with the Schematic editor.
 By sharing information in a recognizable file format within the tool, other design documents within the container would propage all re-annotations to their respective locations.
-The schematic would match the PCB layout and debugging of the boards further along the life cycle would occur with ease.
+The schematic symbol would match the PCB layout and debugging of the boards further along the life cycle would occur with ease.

 Choose and visually display re-annotation scheme in the menu